 Chase offers three personal cards that can collect Ultimate Rewards.

-Chase is also offering a new Freedom Unlimited credit card that provides 1.5% cash back on every purchase.
-With this card, they are removing the limitation of categories for increased cash, or point, earnings.
-There is currently a bonus offer of 15,000 bonus points or $150 when you spend $500 on the card within the first three months of opening the account (or if you haven’t received a new card member bonus in 24 months).
+The Chase Freedom Unlimited credit card provides 1.5% cash back on every purchase.
+There is currently a bonus offer of $150 after you spend $500 on purchases in your first 3 months from account opening (or if you haven’t received a new card member bonus in 24 months).
 For people who don’t like to follow categories and aren’t traveling much, this card is a good option to earn points that can be saved for a long time, if needed, without worry of expiry.
 There isn’t even an annual fee with this card that could provide an account hiccup.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.